NREL/REopt_API/CONTRIBUTING.md

 #### Suggesting Enhancements
-First, please check the [REopt Lite Development Plan](https://reopt.nrel.gov/development-plans.html) in case your idea is already in the works.
+First, please check the [REopt Development Plan](https://reopt.nrel.gov/development-plans.html) in case your idea is already in the works.

 Please refer to the instructions in the issue template provided in the [issues](https://github.com/NREL/reopt_api/issues) tab for suggesting enhancements.

 Note that not all suggestions will be integrated into the public code.
-Enhancments should provide a clear benefit to the community of REopt Lite API users as well as preserve backwards compatibility (in most cases).
+Enhancments should provide a clear benefit to the community of REopt API users as well as preserve backwards compatibility (in most cases).
 Lastly, NREL developer time is limited so we can not create every suggested enhancement.

 #### Pull Requests